• Skip to primary navigation

 Education or Virtual Assistant Training

 Virtual assistants don’t need any specialized education or degree.
-If you are detail-oriented, can operate a computer and are a quick learner, you can easily become a virtual assistant.
+If you are detail-oriented, can operate a computer, and are a quick learner, you can easily become a virtual assistant.

 If you’ve studied and worked in a particular field, such as medical, legal, real estate, or accounting; then you have a clear advantage of scoring VA jobs in these industries.
 Working in a specialized niche allows you to have a competitive edge and charge higher rates.

-However, if you have no prior VA experience and need to brush up your skills, a virtual assistant training can help you land virtual assistant gigs faster.
+However, if you have no prior VA experience and need to brush up your skills, virtual assistant training can help you land virtual assistant gigs faster.

 Where To Find Virtual Assistant Jobs from Home